jaredmejia/research-f20-sp22/practical-deep-learning-course/lesson-1-intro/lesson-1-vocab.md

 * tabular
   * data that is in the form of a table, such as from a spreadsheet, database, or CSV file
   * a tabular model is a model that tries to predict one column of a table based on information in other columns of the table
+* test set
+  * portion of data reserved only for the evaluation of the model after all modifications of the model
+  * cannot be used to improve the model (overfitting)
 * training set
   * the data used for fitting the model
   * does not include any data from the validation set